Sands of Doom

 - “You Had Your Chance!
 I’m Ending This!” – Grandfather Spider casts an Iron Sultan.

 - “Surprised?
-So Am I!” – Grandfather Spider casts a Healing Current on himself.
+So Am I!” – Grandfather Spider casts his natural attack and then a Healing Current on himself.

 General Strategy Tips